-- (i) The plant shall produce not more than 200,000 cubic yards per year. - (ii) The plant shall use either a fabric filter dust collector, a slurry mixer system, a drop chute, a mixer flap gate, or an enclosure for truck loading operations. - (iii) All cement handling operations, such as silo loading and cement weighing hoppers, shall either be enclosed by a building or equipped with a fabric filter dust control. - (iv) The owner or operator shall keep monthly records of the cubic yards of concrete produced.
+- (i) The plant shall produce not more than 200,000 cubic yards per year. - (ii) The plant shall use either a fabric filter dust collector, a slurry mixer system, a drop chute, a mixer flap gate, or an enclosure for truck loading operations. - (iii) All cement handling operations, such as silo loading and cement weighing hoppers, shall either be enclosed by a building or equipped with a fabric filter dust control.

-- (v) Before commencing operations, the owner or operator shall notify the appropriate air quality division district supervisor of the location where the concrete batch plant will be operating under this exemption. - (vi) The concrete batch plant shall be located not less than 250 feet from any residential or commercial establishment or place of public assembly unless all of the cement handling operations, excluding the cement silo storage and loading operations, are enclosed within at least a 3-sided structure. - (vii) The owner or operator shall implement the fugitive dust plan described in the Rule 336.1289
+- (iv) The owner or operator shall keep monthly records of the cubic yards of concrete produced. - (v) Before commencing operations, the owner or operator shall notify the appropriate air quality division district supervisor of the location where the concrete batch plant will be operating under this exemption. - (vi) The concrete batch plant shall be located not less than 250 feet from any residential or commercial establishment or place of public assembly unless all of the cement handling operations, excluding the cement silo storage and loading operations, are enclosed within at least a 3-sided structure. - (vii) The owner or operator shall implement the fugitive dust plan described in the Rule 336.1289

-However, Superior's (fka Spartan) concrete plant was installed in 1968 (not grandfathered because it was installed after 1967).
+Superior's (fka Spartan) transit-mix concrete batch plant was installed in 1968 (not grandfathered because it was installed after 1967).
 I gave a copy the above conditions to Mr. Mattack for his guidance regarding the operation of the plant (CY2006).
-I asked him to follow Rule 289 work-practice methods to control dust.
+Also, I asked him to follow Rule 289 work-practice methods to control dust.

 Entire Superior's yard is paved with concrete although broken in many places.
-It sweeps the yard twice per week.
-Spartan used to own Tenant 355 Sweeper; according to Mr. Weeber; Tenant is still present.
+Superior sweeps the yard twice per week.
+Spartan used to own Tenant 355 Sweeper; according to Mr. Webber; Tenant is still present.
 However, now a contractor (Rolar Property Services of Troy) sweeps twice a week: Tuesdays and Fridays.
-However, the yard was swept on September 25, 2014 (Thursday), an exception.